 While it is recognised that harbour waters are not designated for bathing, and may not achieve this status, the level of exposure to harbour water experienced by some users closely matches that of bathers.
 As such, the Environment Agency routinely tests the Harbour water for parameters including bacterial and heavy metal content.
 The Environment Agency is also responsible for investigating any pollution incidents which may occur in Langstone Harbour.

 If you witness any pollution incidents in the Harbour, please contact the Environment Agency Pollution Reporting Line on 0800 807060 (this is a 24 hour FREEPHONE number).

 STORM WATER DISCHARGES

 Improvements to the Southern Water sewage treatment plant at Budds Farm at the northern end of the Harbour, including the construction of a 5.7km sea outfall under the Harbour which takes waste water from the pumping station at Eastney out to sea, have resulted in great improvement in the water quality of the Harbour in recent years.
 Southern Water are also running a ’Keep it Clear’ campaign, encouraging customers to dispose of items such as sanitary waste and medicines responsibly, rather than via the waste water system where they can cause blockages exacerbating the problems associated with Storm Water Discharges.

 Issues still arise during periods of heavy rainfall, when storm water (a mixture of rain and untreated sewage) is discharged directly into the Harbour from several locations under licence from the Environment Agency.
 These releases prevent flooding to local homes and businesses.
-If you would like to receive e-mail notifications from Southern Water when these storm water discharges take place please e-mail:
+Please click on the link to Southern Water's "Beachbuoy" above to find out more.

 SEWAGE ABOARD BOATS